Nirnay-ap/Low-Power-SPI-Communication-for-Dual-AVR-MCUs/README.md

 ---
 <h2><a class="anchor" id="overview"></a>Overview</h2>

-This project implements an ultra-low-power SPI communication system between two AVR DD microcontrollers, where the HOST reads an ADC sensor and the CLIENT outputs the data via USART.
+This project implements ultra-low-power communication between two AVR DD microcontrollers using SPI protocol.
+The HOST device reads an ADC sensor and transmits data to the CLIENT device, which outputs the results via USART.
----

 <h2><a class="anchor" id="Key features"></a>Key features</h2>

 -Ultra-low power consumption (~1.5µA sleep current)